- Know the types of communications that occur in organizations.

 Regardless of the type of communication involved, the nature, direction, and quality of interpersonal communication processes can be influenced by several factors.3

 Communication is a social process, as it takes at least two people to have a communication episode.
 There is a variety of social influences that can affect the accuracy of the intended message.
 For examples, status barriers between employees at different levels of the organization can influence things such as addressing a colleague as at a director level as “Ms. Jones” or a coworker at the same level as “Mike.”
 Prevailing norms and roles can dictate who speaks to whom and how someone responds.
 Exhibit 11.4 illustrates a variety of communications that illustrate social influences in the workplace.

 In addition, the communication process is heavily influenced by perceptual processes.
-The extent to which an employee accurately receives job instructions from a manager may be influences by her perception of the manager, especially if the job instructions conflict with her interest in the job or if they are controversial.
+The extent to which an employee accurately receives job instructions from a manager may be influenced by her perception of the manager, especially if the job instructions conflict with her interest in the job or if they are controversial.
 If an employee has stereotyped the manager as incompetent, chances are that little that the manager says will be taken seriously.
-If the boss is well regarded or seen as influential in the company, everything that she says may be interpreted as important.
+If the boss is well regarded or seen as influential in the company, everything that they say may be interpreted as important.